singer-io/tap-sailthru/README.md

     - `user_agent` (string, required): Process and email for API logging purposes.
 Example: tap-sailthru <api_user_email@your_company.com>
     - `api_key` (string, required): The API key
     - `api_secret` (string, required): The API secret
+    - `request_timeout` (string/integer/float, optional): The time for which request should wait to get response and default request_timeout is 300 seconds.

 And the other values mentioned in the authentication section above.